 Ensure that your cumulative college GPA is a 2.5 or higher.

-Selection of applicants for the MA Program is based on cumulative GPA.
-Students with the highest cumulative GPA are admitted.
+Selection of applicants for the MA Program is based on cumulative college GPA.
+Students with the highest cumulative college GPA are admitted.

 Successful applicants will receive a packet from the Allied Health Department detailing these next steps.
 DO NOT include these items with the application.